emoxowa/russian-travel/README.md

 ## Description
 The website is designed to contain 7 blocks, including the header and footer.
 The primary technologies utilized in the project include HTML5, CSS3, Flexbox, Grid, Media Queries, and Responsive web design.
 The website has been developed using the Block Element Modifier (BEM) methodology.

+## Instructions:
+To run this project on your local machine, please follow these instructions:

+1. Clone this repository: `git clone https://github.com/emoxowa/russian-travel.git`.
+2. Open the project directory in your code editor.
+3. Open the `index.html` file in your web browser.

 ## Language
 The language used for the website is Russian.